Fana (municipality): History

 The parish of "Fane" was established as a formannskapsdistrikt, the predecessor of today's municipalities ("kommune"), on 1 January 1838.
 The spelling was later changed to "Fana".
 In 1879, a small area of Fana (population: 18) was transferred to the Laksevåg area of the neighboring Askøy Municipality.

 On 12 August 1955, the northern part of /the Fyllingsdalen valley in Fana (population: 1,590) was sold to the city of Bergen for 1.5 million kr.
 This gave the city a lot of room to grow.
 On 1 January 1966, another small border adjustment took place: a small part of Fana located along the lake Ortuvatnet in Fyllingsdalen (population: 4) was transferred to the city of Bergen.

 On 1 January 1972, the municipality of Fana (population: 44,402) was merged into the city of Bergen in addition to the other neighboring municipalities of Arna, Laksevåg, and Åsane, forming a much larger city-municipality of Bergen.

+Name

+The municipality (originally the parish) is named after the old Fana farm (Fani) since the first Fana Church was built there.
+The meaning of the name is uncertain and there are several possibilities for its meaning.
+One option is that it is the dative case of fana which means "swamp" or "marshland".
+Another possibility is that it comes from a local dialect word faan which means "dust" or "ash".
+A third possibility is that it comes from a Gothic language word fana which means "piece of cloth".
+Regardless of its meaning, it is thought that the farm was named after the local Fanafjorden or a local mountain.
+Historically, the name of the municipality was spelled Fane.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Fana.

+Government

+During its existence, this municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.